'I didn't look up to rugby players. I idolised Nadal'

 When it comes to pre-arranged 10-minute interview slots with elite athletes, it is easy to come away thinking you didn't really get to know them.

-Time is limited and the subject, as is their right, often opts to stick to the script.
+Time is limited and the interviewee, as is their right, often opts to stick to the script.

-But there was no sense of that while meeting Ireland lock Ryan Baird.
+But there was no sense of that with Ireland lock Ryan Baird.

 With Ireland's preparations for the Rugby World Cup in full swing, Baird recently held court with reporters during a media day at the Irish Rugby Football Union's High Performance Centre in Dublin.

-While the time spent with the Leinster second row was brief, it proved a fascinating discussion, with rugby forming only a small fraction of the chat.
+While the time spent with the Leinster second row was brief, it proved a fascinating discussion, with rugby forming only a small part of the chat.

-There was, however, plenty of time to talk about Baird's interests outside of how makes a living.
+There was, however, plenty of time to talk about Baird's interests outside of how he makes a living.

 "I love fishing.
 I haven't actually done it in a while, just with holidays and all that stuff, but I do love fishing," he says, still shivering from the ice bath he had taken before fulfilling his media duties.

-"We were playing yesterday in Carton and the river that flows through there, you can see fish in underneath and I was thinking I'd love to get a rod out and try catch some."
+"We were playing yesterday in Carton and the river that flows through there, you can see fish in and I was thinking I'd love to get a rod out and try to catch some."

 'I feel very present when I'm fishing'